Top 5 This Week

 What is Washington State’s tech employment landscape?

-Washington’s dominant professional employment engine is the Puget Sound technology ecosystem — one of the two or three most significant tech employment clusters in the United States.
-Amazon employs 60,000+ workers at its South Lake Union campus and additional Seattle metro locations, making it the largest private employer in Seattle.
-Microsoft employs 55,000+ at its Redmond campus and related Eastside locations, anchoring the I-405 Eastside tech corridor.
+Washington’s dominant professional employment engine is the Puget Sound technology sector — one of the two or three largest tech employment clusters in the United States.
+Amazon employs roughly 49,000 workers in Seattle (down from a 2020 peak near 60,000) plus a fast-growing base in Bellevue; long Seattle’s largest employer, it was overtaken by the University of Washington in 2026.
+Microsoft employs 50,000+ at its Redmond campus and related Eastside locations, anchoring the I-405 Eastside tech corridor.
 Boeing maintains major manufacturing presence in Everett (commercial aircraft assembly), Renton (737 production), and Auburn (defense), making it the state’s largest manufacturing employer.
 T-Mobile is headquartered in Bellevue; Starbucks is headquartered in Seattle.
 For software engineers, cloud infrastructure specialists, and aerospace manufacturing professionals, Washington’s employment concentration is among the highest-density in the country.

 What Washington-specific financial costs should new residents budget for?

-Washington has no state income tax — the first paycheck after relocating arrives without state income tax withholding.
+Washington has no state income tax — the first paycheck after relocating arrives without state income-tax withholding.
 However, several Washington-specific costs are not immediately obvious to new residents.
+Capital gains excise tax: Washington levies a 7% tax on long-term capital gains above an annual standard deduction (about $278,000 in 2025), with an added surcharge over $1 million; real estate and retirement accounts are exempt, so it mainly affects large stock and equity-compensation gains.
 Use tax: Washington charges use tax on out-of-state purchases, including vehicles brought into the state; a vehicle purchased in Oregon (no sales tax) before moving to Washington will be subject to Washington use tax when registered here.
-Real Estate Excise Tax (REET): home purchases in Washington are subject to a graduated REET ranging from 1.1% to 3% of the sale price, paid by the seller but factored into negotiation in practice.
-Washington’s sales tax is among the highest in the country (combined state and local rates typically 10–10.4% in the Seattle metro).
-Property taxes in the Seattle metro are significant — King County effective rates average 1% of assessed value annually, but assessed values reflect the region’s high home prices.
+Real Estate Excise Tax (REET): home sales in Washington are subject to a graduated REET ranging from 1.1% to 3% of the sale price, paid by the seller but factored into negotiation in practice.
+Washington’s sales tax ranks among the steepest in the U.S. (combined state and local rates roughly 10.55% in the Seattle metro as of 2026).
+Property taxes in the Seattle metro add up — King County effective rates average around 1% of assessed value annually, and those assessments reflect the region’s high home prices.

 What are Washington State’s top school districts and universities?